patfair/raytracer/README.md

 Some of the obvious features this raytracer doesn't support are:
 * Reflections of lights off of reflective surfaces
 * Refraction of shadow rays (rays cast from a shaded point to a light source)
-* Sophisticated performance optimizations (currently, rendering a 4K version of the scene above takes more than 12 hours on a quad-core PC)
+* Performance optimizations to not supersample pixels that don't need it (currently, rendering a 4K version of the scene above takes several hours on a quad-core PC)

 ### Acknowledgements
 I found the articles at [scratchapixel.com](https://www.scratchapixel.com/) really helpful for understanding many of the